 This is where “working outside the clotting cascade” comes into play for the HemCon hemostatic devices.
 Our positively charged chitosan devices simply attract the negatively charged platelets and blood cells to create a strong clot at the wound site, meaning, you do not have to worry about all those factors in the clotting cascade running their course.
 Of course, they will run their course behind the scenes, but HemCon devices do not rely on them at all.
 Other hemostatic devices made from other sources work by affecting the extrinsic pathway, speeding up the clotting cascade process, but still must rely on part of the clotting cascade being intact.

-The HemCon hemostatic devices have been stopping bleeding since 2001 when first introduced with the US Army to control traumatic bleeding.
-Being able to “work outside of the clotting cascade” played a large role in their decision to supply HemCon products to US Soldiers.
+The HemCon hemostatic devices have been stopping bleeding since 2001 when first introduced by the U.S. Army to control traumatic bleeding.
+Being able to “work outside of the clotting cascade” played a large role in their decision to supply HemCon products to U.S. Soldiers.